jakobib/mtsr2012/paper.md

 become a popular method to organize collections.
 Tagging is a process where keywords (tags) are manually assigned to a resource for retrieval.
 In contrast to traditional subject indexing, keywords are generally chosen freely by users and shared in a community.
-Many forms and applications of social tagging exist and are subject to research [4].
+Many formsand applications of social tagging exist and are subject to research [4].
 The outcome of activities in a tagging system is called a folksonomy.
 This paper presents the tagging systems of Stack Exchange and Wikipedia as two popular instances of folksonomies and summarizes